RUB-bschkuhl/moodle-block_course_audit/README.md

 - **Visual Indicators**: Highlights current section being analyzed
 - **Floating Analysis**: When in inline mode, analysis panels float next to sections
 - **User Tours**: Create guided tours to help users understand course features
+- **Interactive Tour**: Click the "Start Audit" button for an interactive tour

 ### Tour Manager
 The block includes a tour manager that allows you to create interactive guided tours: